1885 - 1916

 Panel Ref: No.2.Mem.P2

-Harold was born on 21st August 1896 in Northwich, Cheshire, the son of Samuel Billington and his wife Sarah Jane (nee Hollinshead).
-He was baptised on 1st October 1896 in the parish of Witton.
+Harold was born on the 21st August 1896 in Northwich, Cheshire, the son of Samuel Billington and his wife Sarah Jane (née Hollinshead) who were married on the 13th September 1876 at St Chad’s Church, Wybunbury, Cheshire.
+Samuel was aged 22 of Wybunbury, father Samuel, whilst Sarah was aged 19 also of Wybunbury, father Samuel.
+He was baptised on the 01st October 1896 at St Helen's Church, Witton.
 His parents’ place of residence at the time was 36 Ash Street, Witton-cum-Twambrooks, Cheshire.

 The 1901 Census finds the family living at 8 Manora Place, Northwich.
 His father, Samuel, is a 46 year old chemical labourer, born in Wybunbury, Cheshire, whilst his mother Sarah Jane is 44 years old, has no occupation listed and was also born in Wybunbury.
 Harold is 4 years old and has four siblings in the household; Samuel is a 24 year old hairdresser born in Wybunbury, Annie is 19 years of age born in Northwich, Joseph H. is 16, a hairdresser's assistant born in Northwich and Alfred E. is 11 years of age also born in Northwich.